propertymkononi/pm-frontend/README.md

 Updates on process
-The application can allow users to register
+Landlord can register and login